 - Talk to your doctor about the likely costs of tests, treatment and support services

 - Find out about financial services in your area that might be able to help you.
 You can do this by asking your GP, breast care nurse or hospital social worker.
-You can also contact the Cancer Helpline on 13 11 20 for this information.
+You can also contact the Cancer Council Helpline on 13 11 20 for more information.

 - Find out if you are eligible for a health care card from Centrelink (phone: 13 27 17).
 You may be eligible if you receive a Centrelink payment or if you are on a low income.
 A health care card can reduce the cost of your medications and other services.

-- Find out if you are eligible for travel assistance through a state or territory government Patient Assisted Transport Scheme.
+- Find out if you are eligible for travel assistance through a state or territory government Patient Assisted Transport Scheme (PATS).
 If you are living in a rural or regional part of Australia, you may have to travel for treatment in another town or city.
 State and territory governments offer financial assistance for some people who have to travel for treatment.
 More information about PATS can be found on our Support in rural areas page or by downloading our fact sheet.

 - Download the Financial and practical assistance fact sheet for further information about the range of benefits, subsidies and services that may be available to you and your family.